 APTS is a New York State tuition-assistance program for matriculated undergraduate students enrolled in 3 to 11 credits per semester.
 Applicants need to complete and submit the APTS application with a signed copy of their prior year New York State tax return.

-This federal grant is awarded by the college to matriculated undergraduate students with exceptional need.
+This federal grant is awarded by SUNY New Paltz to matriculated undergraduate students with exceptional need.
 It is a campus-based program, and the awards may range from $100 to $4,000 per year, depending on funding and the expected family contribution (EFC).
+These grants are only awarded to Pell-eligible students.
 A student may receive FSEOG for the period required to complete a first baccalaureate degree.
 The FAFSA is used to apply.

 Students who are from a state other than New York or who are considered out-of-state residents should check with their state higher education agency for sources of information about grants and financial assistance that may be available to them.